realjck/story-engine/README.md

 - **BROWSER COMPATIBILITY FOR ANDROID/IOS/WEB** Responsive and full-screen modes, mobile detection

-- **INTERACTIVITY: MULTIPLE-CHOICE QUIZZES, CLASSIFICATION, CLICK ELEMENTS, DRAG/DROP**, with the option to create custom interactive screens using external JS files and JSON content
+- **INTERACTIVITY: MULTIPLE-CHOICE QUIZZES, CLASSIFICATION, CLICK ELEMENTS, DRAG/DROP**, also custom interactive screens with external JS files and JSON content

-- **AUTOMATED MODULE CONTENT** Through XLS parsing included in `./assets/data/MyStoy.xls`
+- **AUTOMATED MODULE CONTENT** Through XLS parsing included in `./assets/data/MyStory.xls`

 - **SCORM 1.2 / 2004 FOR LMS**, or standard web (automatic detection of connection mode)

-- **VIDEO** intégration in mp4 format with the use of mediaelement.js
+- **VIDEO** intégration in mp4 format with the use of mediaelement.js library

 - **'PACKAGED' JS LIBRARIES AND RESOURCES**: No CDNs or external resources; all JS libraries are statically copied for easy maintainability